 How Many Household Items Are Poisonous In Your Home? *Infographic*

-To an adult, the number of poisonous items in one’s household is rarely a thought that crosses the mind.
-Yet poison control centers across the country receive over 2 million calls annually relating to potential expose to poisons.
-Most of those calls involve children under the age of four.
+Most of those emergency calls involve children under the age of four.
 Yet children are not the only people subject to poisoning.
 Roughly 77% of poison exposures are unintentional and 66% of poisonings occur in adolescents and adults.